rizkypur/bykaero/README.md

 # bykaero

-Kekurangan:
+Problem:
-- Responsiveness belum berjalan
+- Responsiveness have not working
-- Ada beberapa struktur yang tumpang tidih
+- Have a messy structure